 While preparations for Ray’s trial play out in the hands of an experienced Barrister (Michelle Fairley).
-Viewers find themselves taken back to the weeks proceeding the horrific murder in a series of flashbacks.
-Demonstrating the family breakdown, domestic violence, social failings and parental problems leading to the eventual crime.
+The audience is taken back to the weeks proceeding the horrific murder in a series of flashbacks.
+Reflecting on the family breakdown, domestic violence, social failings and parental dysfunctionality leading to the crime.
 While also exploring the social safety net surrounding Ray and his family.
-And the challenges of ensuring family support delivers on its core goals of protecting a child.
 However, despite this apparent safety net, Ray’s life remains in turmoil.
-Stuck between an uncaring father, violent step father, depressed brother and subdued mother.
-The aggression of his step father allowed to pervade the family home despite arrest and social service input.
-Ultimately leading to a night of horrific violence as the family unit reaches breaking point.
+Stuck between an uncaring father, violent stepfather, depressed brother and subdued mother.
+The aggression of his stepfather allowed to pervade the family home despite his arrest and social services input.
+Ultimately leading to a night of horrific violence as the family unit reaches a breaking point.

 As the case comes to court, Ray finds himself in the adult world of the criminal justice system.
 His brother not giving evidence due to his mental state, while his mother offers no compassion or parental support.
 Ray’s life and future ultimately laying in the hands of his barrister.
 And his ability to undergo scrutiny in giving evidence.

-These important questions are enhanced by the final scenes of the film.
-Where Ray begins to mentally unpick his crime within a secure children’s home.
+The final scenes of the film enhance these crucial questions.
+Where we see Ray begin to unpick his crime within his secure children’s home.
 Only receiving the support he needed, long after falling through the social safety net of British society.
 Ultimately delivering a sad indictment of a system that speaks of support and care.
 While equally failing many of our children and young people.
-In turn expecting the custodial system to pick up the pieces.
-A system that while full of dedicated staff, lacks the resources to explore the years of neglect a child may have suffered.
+In turn, expecting the custodial system to pick up the pieces.
+A system that, while full of dedicated staff, lack the resources to explore the years of neglect a child may have suffered.
 Or change the inherent labels it will attach to a child’s life and future opportunities.

-Could this drama lead to a long awaited reexamination of children going through the adult court system?
-Unfortunately this remains debatable, in a society where our image of childhood innocence, mixes with a right wing view on tough justice.
+Could this drama lead to a long-awaited reexamination of children going through the adult court system?
+Unfortunately, this remains debatable, in a society where our image of childhood innocence, mixes with a right-wing view on tough justice.
 However, the bravery of tackling this issue in TV drama is to be commended, as is the outstanding performance of Billy Barratt.
-Making Responsible Child a tough, yet insightful and important slice of socially reflective drama.
+Making Responsible Child a tough, yet an insightful and important slice of socially reflective drama.

 Director: Nick Holt